UPPMAX/HPC-python/docs/day2/use_isolated_environments.rst

    - Read more at `Pavlin Mitev's page about conda on Rackham/Dardel <https://hackmd.io/@pmitev/conda_on_Rackham>`_ and change paths to relevant one for your system.
    - Or `Conda - "best practices" - UPPMAX <https://hackmd.io/@pmitev/module_conda_Rackham>`_

-Install from file/Set up course environment
+Install from file
 -------------------------------------------

 - All centers has had different approaches in what is included in the module system and not.
 - Therefore the solution to complete the necessary packages needed for the course lessons, different approaches has to be made.
-- This is left as exercise for you, see Exercise 3.
+- This is left as exercise for you, see Exercise 4.

 venv
 ....